buildit/website-infra/README.md

 ## Scripts

-All commands expects the path to a valid environment configuration file as single parameter:
+All commands expects the path to a valid environment configuration file as single parameter: `<command> <path-to-conf-file>`

+e.g.
 ```
-$ <command> <path-to-conf-file>
+$ ./apply-infra.sh config/justatest.conf
 ```

 Some of the scripts take a while to complete (30-60 mins), as they modify CDN configuration and wait for the change to propagate (unfortunately, AWS CLI provides no simple way of showing whether it is waiting or is dead.
 So commands freeze until completed or failed).